Dark as a Dungeon (Justified): Plot

 Ready to pull-up roots, Raylan (Timothy Olyphant) cleans up Arlo's house and burns the contents of his old army footlocker.
-He makes arrangements to have the family remains interred on the property moved to the town cemetery but he gives more priority to his mother's remains than his father's.
+He makes arrangements to have the family remains interred on the property moved to the town cemetery, but he gives more priority to his mother's remains than his father's.

 Boyd (Walton Goggins) is informed by Carl (Justin Welborn) and Earl (Ryan Dorsey) that The Pig died on the shaft and Zachariah (Jeff Fahey) is waiting for him to talk.
 Boyd assigns Earl to accompany Ava (Joelle Carter) to her house and protect her while he speaks with Zachariah.
 Zachariah claims the job is too dangerous and demands another $10,000 to continue working, although Boyd only offers $5,000.
-Earl and Ava arrive at her house but discover Walker (Garret Dillahunt) waiting for them.
+Earl and Ava arrive at her house, but discover Walker (Garret Dillahunt) waiting for them.
 He forces Ava to tie Earl to a chair and to tend his wounds.

 Knowing Zachariah could lead him to Boyd, Raylan visits him and catches Zachariah getting a box of dynamite to hurry along the tunnelling per Boyd's request.
-They briefly fight each other, although Raylan decides to spare Zachariah from arresting him.
+They briefly fight each other, though Raylan decides to spare Zachariah from arresting him.
 Katherine (Mary Steenburgen) visits Duffy (Jere Burns), who maintains his suspicion that Avery (Sam Elliott) was behind Grady Hale's fate.
-Duffy then questions Boyd's intentions as they haven't heard anything about the planned robbery, to which Katherine states that if their plan fails, the next plan involves that she marries Avery and she will have access to his bank accounts.
+Duffy then questions Boyd's intentions as they have not heard anything about the planned robbery, to which Katherine states that if their plan fails, the next plan involves marrying Avery and having access to his bank accounts.
 Art (Nick Searcy) visits Katherine and she provides him with Duffy's information.